This website uses cookies

 • Core PCE on Friday, Feb 20

-In short, this week is when the market looks to the Fed for reassurance about whether the worst is over.
+In short, this week the market looks to the Fed for reassurance that the worst is over.

 Why This Week Stands Out: Inflation is cooling, but the Fed remains cautious.